 The hash functions domain during the first decade of the 21st century is a pretty good illustration of this state of fact.
-At the end of the nineties, with the first widespread deployment of some cryptographic tools accompanying the deployment of Internet, most implementations reused the pre-existing hash functions readily available : MD5 and SHA-1.
+At the end of the nineties, with the first widespread deployment of some cryptographic tools accompanying the deployment of Internet, most implementations reused the pre-existing hash functions readily available: MD5 and SHA-1.
 Both soon were present everywhere without anyone questioning them specifically, though a few old masters noted from their offices that they had been created pretty fast a few years ago to justify a visiting research grant between universities.
-In the boom of the Internet, self-proclaimed security engineers with 2 months experience in cryptography implementation but soon-to-become MBA accredited businessmen took appropriate action to ignore entirely these (soft) academic warnings and wire these free (as in free beer) algorithms MD5 and SHA-1 in every networking protocol they could find.
+In the 2000-era boom of the Internet, self-proclaimed security engineers with 2 months experience in cryptography implementation but soon-to-become MBA accredited businessmen took appropriate action to ignore entirely these (admittedly rather soft) academic warnings and wire these free (as in free beer) algorithms MD5 and SHA-1 in every networking protocol they could find.
+Primarily to speed things up as they were designed to do.

 Starting 2004, theoretical advances in cryptanalysis, coming from the far-east, raised doubts on the collision resistance of MD5.
 The next year, cryptographers improved the attack, retracted their trust in MD5 (with demonstration of actual collisions for meaningful documents) and started to raise doubts on SHA-1.
-Previously mentioned engineers and businessmen alike started to register to scientific conferences on cryptography for a few years in order to get free advice on the attitude to adopt but probably failed to get the spiritual illumination they were looking for.
-The number of attendees came back to normal after a few years.
-The computer industry really does not want to learn these dangerous things which can kill a business with a bunch of algorithmic improvements on a few mathematical functions60.
+Previously mentioned engineers and businessmen alike started to register to scientific conferences on cryptography for a few years in order to get free advice on the attitude to adopt.
+They probably failed to get the spiritual illumination they were looking for as the number of attendees came back to normal after a few years.
+The computer industry really does not want to learn these dangerous things which can kill a worldwide business with a bunch of algorithmic improvements on a few mathematical functions60.